pmorie/kubernetes/docs/design/secrets.md

 const MaxSecretSize = 1 * 1024 * 1024
 ```

-A Secret can declare a type in order to provide type information to system components that handle
+A Secret can declare a type in order to provide type information to system components that work
-exposing secrets to pods.
-The default type is `opaque`, which represents arbitrary user-owned
+with secrets.
+The default type is `opaque`, which represents arbitrary user-owned data.
-data.

 Secrets are validated against `MaxSecretSize`.